This is not a paid or sponsored advertisement (TINAPOSA).

 Sodium Lauryl Sulfate

 Light research into the causes of lip and chin whiteheads revealed an ingredient in toothpastes as the culprit.
 It turns out, Sodium Lauryl Sulfate (SLS) is an irritant.
-For as long as I could remember, I used Darlie Double Action Toothpaste.
-This toothpaste contained SLS.
-I must have lived with skin irritation for a long time too.
+For as long as I could remember, I used Darlie Double Action Toothpaste–which contained the offending ingredient.
+I surmised that I must have lived with skin irritation for a long time too.

 So, on 11 July, I purchased Sensodyne Repair And Protect Toothpaste (with Novamin).
 It claims to protect and whiten teeth–great for a coffee drinker like me.
 Time will tell if my teeth will turn white over time from a light yellowish stain.
 I actually bought the Sensodyne to combat sensitivity to cold drinks.